gbasulto/cureplots/README.md

 The example below shows

-- How to produce a cureplot directly from the model object, and
+- How to produce a cure plot directly from the model object and
 - How to produce the table to customize a plot.

 A Poisson GLM model is adjusted to simulated data using the package